 Go To KTV:

 KTV is the Chinese version of karaoke and it’s a huge part of the culture here.
 For Chinese people, a night out will almost always end at a KTV, where they rent a room with booze and sing their hearts away to a cheesy random music video displayed on screen.
-Going to KTV is a great way to meet Chinese people and to have a crazy time out.
+Going to KTV is a great way to meet Chinese people and to have a crazy night out.

 Eat Something Weird:

 There are loads of crazy things on the menus here, but they almost always taste good!
-Try something weird and you’ll probably like it!
+Try something weird and you’ll probably like it.

 Go To A Garden:

 Almost all of China’s cities and towns have some beautiful gardens you can stroll through.
-They’re a great way to get away from the city noise and enjoy some peace and quiet while surrounded by ancient architecture.
+They’re a great way to get away from the city noise and polution, and enjoy some peace and quiet while surrounded by ancient architecture.